United Nations Administered Kosovo: International summits and conferences

+ministerial Co-ordinator for Returns Milorad Todorovic.

 Travel documents

 Between 2000 and 2008, UNMIK issued passport-sized travel documents to habitual residents of Kosovo for the purpose of foreign travel.

 The document carried UNMIK travel document/titre de voyage on the cover, contained 32 pages and was valid for two years.
 The document contained a machine readable strip with the three-letter code "UNK" in place of a country code.

+Liaison Offices

+The following countries and international organizations opened Liaison offices in Kosovo during the period of United Nations administration: